berwyn/ponyville-live-android/README.md

 }
 ```

+Next, obtain the google-services.json files you need from another project member, and place them in
+`app/src/main` and `app/src/debug`.
+These are needed to compile GMS into the app.

 Then you can use the provided gradle wrapper to compile and install the application on your device

 ```bash